NexiusTailer/Nex-AC/README.md

 * *.lang* files can be opened even in default notepad and easily edited

-***It is also recommended to check for using any other anticheats in order to avoid conflicts with them.***

 # Installation:
 1. Download version of the anticheat which compatible with the version of your server
 2. Download the language file *(.lang)* in your preferred language